-- .1 The Engineer shall assess the existing soil conditions at the proposed concrete base installations to determine if modifications to the standard drawings are required. - .2 The Engineer shall submit for approval by the City Engineer, the design modifications to the standard drawings that are required to meet the existing soil conditions. - .3 Avoid running more than two conduits into a streetlight pole base.
-Where this situation can not be avoided a junction box shall be used. - .4 When selecting pole base locations search out proposed or existing utility locations to avoid conflicts.
+- .1 The Civil Engineer shall assess the existing soil conditions at the proposed concrete base installations to determine if modifications to the standard drawings are required.
+The Civil Engineer shall report sub-standard soil conditions to the Electrical Engineer for integration into the electrical design.
+(REVISED NOVEMBER 2019) - .2 The Engineer shall submit for approval by the City Engineer, the design modifications to the standard drawings that are required to meet the existing soil conditions. - .3 Avoid running more than two conduits into a streetlight pole base.
+Where this situation cannot be avoided a junction box shall be used. - .4 When the selecting pole base locations search out proposed or existing utility locations to avoid conflicts.

-- .1 This specification refers to the materials for street lighting and traffic signal installations.
-Only those products approved by the City Engineer and listed on the City of Nanaimo Approved Product List will be accepted for an installation.
+- .1 This specification refers to the materials for street lighting and traffic installations.
+Only those products approved by the City Engineer and listed on the City of Nanaimo Approved Product List will be accepted for installation.
 When the City of Nanaimo Approved Product List does not list a product, the Ministry of Transportation and Infrastructure's Recognized Product List shall be referenced.
-Only those products approved by the City Engineer will be accepted for an installation.
-(REVISED NOVEMBER 2016) - .2 All materials shall be new unless otherwise noted. - .3 All materials shall meet or exceed the Canadian Electrical Code Requirements and the Canadian Standards Association Standards, where applicable, and are subject to the approval of the Electrical Safety Branch Inspector prior to installation. - .4 All similar items of materials shall be of one type and from the same manufacturer. - .5 Unless otherwise noted, the following materials shall be supplied by the City of Nanaimo at the Developers expense: - (a) Traffic Controllers/Cabinets; - (b) Padlocks; - (c) Siren pre-emption systems;
+Only those products approved by the City Engineer will be accepted for an installation. - .2 All materials shall be new unless otherwise noted. - .3 All material shall meet or exceed the Canadian Electrical Code Requirements and Canadian Standards Association Standards, where applicable, and are subject to the approval of the Electrical Safety Branch Inspector prior to installation. - .4 All similar items of materials shall be of one type and from the same manufacturer. - .5 Unless otherwise noted, the following materials shall be supplied by the City of Nanaimo at the Developers expense: - (a) Traffic Controllers/Cabinets; - (b) Padlocks; - (c) Siren pre-emption systems; and - (d) Street light pole locking handhole covers.
+(REVISED NOVEMBER 2019)